Oro Province, or the Northern Province as it is often referred to, has some of Papua New Guinea’s most dramatic and awe inspiring scenery.

 Like it’s southern neighbor Milne Bay, Oro Province played a major part in the Allied campaign in WWII, starting from July 1942 when the Japanese made a surprise landing at Buna and established a base from which to launch their overland attack on Port Moresby over the Kokoda Trail.

-After the successful defeat of the Japanese at the Battle of Milne Bay in August, the Allied forces used it’s base there to launch it’s counter-attack on Buna.
+After the successful defeat of the Japanese at the Battle of Milne Bay in August 1942, the Allied forces used its base in Milne Bay to launch its counter-attack on Buna.

-The difficult logistics involved in doing this required establishing an advanced base on the eastern side of the Owen Stanley Range and an area near Wanigela Mission, on the northwestern shore of Collingwood bay, some 65 miles below Buna was selected.
+The difficult logistics involved in doing this required the establishment of an advanced base on the eastern side of the Owen Stanley Range and an area near Wanigela Mission, on the northwestern shore of Collingwood bay, some 65 miles below Buna was selected.

 In October, in what became known as the “Wanigela Operation”, Australian soldiers managed to clear an airstrip in the dense kunai grass that was big and long enough to bring in a company of engineers.